rancher/rke2/docs/security/fips_support.md

 ## Ingress

+Versions of RKE2 v1.21+ include an NGINX Ingress that is compiled for FIPS compliance.
+The build process uses a combination of GoBoring/BoringSSL for building a compliant ingress controller, and using FIPS compatible OpenSSL from RedHat for building the NGINX executable.

-The NGINX Ingress included with RKE2 is **not** currently FIPS enabled.
-It can, however, be [disabled and replaced](../advanced.md#disabling-server-charts) by the cluster operator/owner.
+For versions of RKE2 before v1.21 which require FIPS compliance the ingress can be [disabled and replaced](../advanced.md#disabling-server-charts) by the cluster operator/owner.